INTERCROSSING/metapasta/doc/metapasta-output-files.md

 - TaxonomyName
 - TaxonomyRank
 - TaxonomyLevel : @rtobes will provide you with a conversion table between `TaxonomyRank` and `TaxonomyLevel`
-- Sample1ID.direct.absolute.freq: This is the number of reads directly assigned to such Taxa for that sample
+- Sample1ID.direct.absolute.counts: This is the number of reads directly assigned to such Taxa for that sample
-- Sample1ID.direct.relative.freq: This is the percentage of reads directly assigned to such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- Sample1ID.direct.percentage: This is the percentage of reads directly assigned to such taxa for that sample.
-- Sample1ID.cumulative.absolute.freq: This is the cumulative freq of that taxa for that sample
+- Sample1ID.cumulative.absolute.counts: This is the cumulative freq of that taxa for that sample
-- Sample1ID.cumulative.relative.freq: This is the percentage value of the cumulative frequency of such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- Sample1ID.cumulative.percentage: This is the percentage value of the cumulative frequency of such taxa for that sample.
-- Sample2ID.direct.absolute.freq: This is the number of reads directly assigned to such Taxa for that sample
+- Sample2ID.direct.absolute.counts: This is the number of reads directly assigned to such Taxa for that sample
-- Sample2ID.direct.relative.freq: This is the percentage of reads directly assigned to such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- Sample2ID.direct.percentage: This is the percentage of reads directly assigned to such taxa for that sample.
-- Sample2ID.cumulative.absolute.freq: This is the cumulative freq of that taxa for that sample
+- Sample2ID.cumulative.absolute.counts: This is the cumulative freq of that taxa for that sample
-- Sample2ID.cumulative.relative.freq: This is the percentage value of the cumulative frequency of such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- Sample2ID.cumulative.percentage: This is the percentage value of the cumulative frequency of such taxa for that sample.
 ...
-- SampleNID.direct.absolute.freq: This is the number of reads directly assigned to such Taxa for that sample
+- SampleNID.direct.absolute.counts: This is the number of reads directly assigned to such Taxa for that sample
-- SampleNID.direct.relative.freq: This is the percentage of reads directly assigned to such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- SampleNID.direct.percentage: This is the percentage of reads directly assigned to such taxa for that sample.
-- SampleNID.cumulative.absolute.freq: This is the cumulative freq of that taxa for that sample
+- SampleNID.cumulative.absolute.counts: This is the cumulative freq of that taxa for that sample
-- SampleNID.cumulative.relative.freq: This is the percentage value of the cumulative frequency of such taxa for that sample.
-The normalization is done with the total number of reads of that sample
+- SampleNID.cumulative.percentage: This is the percentage value of the cumulative frequency of such taxa for that sample.

 When it comes to **rows**:

 - One row per taxa with assigned reads in **any** of the samples in the set
+- One additional row with the data of reads **Not assigned via GI** (the column name should be `Not assigned via GI`)
-- One additional row with the data of **unassigned** reads
+- One additional row with the data of reads **Not assigned at this rank** (the column name should be `Not assigned at this rank`)
-- One additional row with the total values of the frequencies.
+- One additional row with the total values of the counts and percentages for the **direct** assignments only (not cummulative)

 ### File type B: Project level absolute values

 This file type is a modification of the file 1 and it is generated only for the _Project_ level.

-The file name should be like this `ItemID.direct.absolute.freq.csv`
+The file name should be like this `ItemID.direct.absolute.counts.csv`

 It is a CSV file with only these **columns**:

 - TaxonomyName
-- Sample1ID.direct.absolute.freq: This is the number of reads directly assigned to such Taxa for that sample
+- Sample1ID.direct.absolute.counts: This is the number of reads directly assigned to such Taxa for that sample
-- Sample2ID.direct.absolute.freq: This is the number of reads directly assigned to such Taxa for that sample ...
+- Sample2ID.direct.absolute.counts: This is the number of reads directly assigned to such Taxa for that sample ...
-- SampleNID.direct.absolute.freq: This is the number of reads directly assigned to such Taxa for that sample
+- SampleNID.direct.absolute.counts: This is the number of reads directly assigned to such Taxa for that sample

 And the **rows** as for the file type A